Bruce Campbell responds to ‘petition’ calling for him to replace Amber Heard in ‘Aquaman 2’ ｜ BANG Showbiz English

 It comes after the jury in the Depp V Heard defamation trial on Wednesday (01.06.22) announced their verdict, finding Heard to have defamed her ex-husband, Johnny Depp in an op-ed article she wrote for the Washington Post in 2018.

-Depp, who has strongly denied abusing Heard, was awarded $15 million in compensatory and punitive damages, but Heard won three counter-claims against the ‘Pirates of the Caribbean’ actor and handed $2 million in damages.
+Depp, who has strongly denied abusing Heard, was awarded $15 million in compensatory and punitive damages, but Heard won on one point in her $100m countersuit after the jury found Depp defamed her through his attorney claiming Heard fabricated allegations against him.
+Heard receives $2m in compensatory damages and no punitive damages.

 Her representatives say she will find it impossible to pay Depp the damages.